asyml/forte/docs/ontology_generation.md

     - The entries of the imported configs can be used in the current config as types or parent classes.
-    - The import paths could either be (a) absolute paths or (b) relative to the directory of the current config, current working directory, or to one of the user-provided ``config_paths`` (see [usage](#usage).)
+    - The import paths could either be (a) absolute paths or (b) relative to the directory of the current config or the current working directory (c) relative to one of the user-provided ``config_paths`` (see [usage](#usage).)

-    For example, ``ft.onto.ft_module.Word`` has the parent entry defined in the generated module ``ft.onto.example_import_ontology``.
+    > For example, ``ft.onto.ft_module.Word`` has the parent entry defined in the generated module ``ft.onto.example_import_ontology``.
 The generation
     framework makes sure that the imported JSON configs are generated before the current config.
 In case of cycle dependency between the JSON configs, an error would be thrown.

-##### Entry definition fields #####
+##### Additional entry definition fields #####
-- If the `parent_entry` is an instance of the type `forte.data.ontology.top.BaseLink`, two additional fields can be defined in the entry definition - ``parent_type`` and ``child_type``.
+* If the `parent_entry` is an instance of the type `forte.data.ontology.top.BaseLink`, two additional fields can be defined in the entry definition - ``parent_type`` and ``child_type``.
  These fields are used for strict type checking of parent link type and the child link type.

  For example, in the above ontology, the entry ``ft.onto.ft_module.Dependency``
     has the ``parent_entry`` and ``child_entry`` specified, as the parent is of the type ``Link``.

-- Similarly, if the `parent_entry` is an instance of type `forte.data.ontology.top.BaseGroup`, an additional field, ``member_type``, can be defined in the entry definition.
-The value of `member_type` is used for strict type checking of members of an entry of a group type.
+* Similarly, if the `parent_entry` is an instance of type `forte.data.ontology.top.BaseGroup`, an additional field, ``member_type``, can be defined in the entry definition.
+The value of `member_type` is used for strict type checking of members of an entry of group type.

 ### Usage ###
 * Write the json config(s) as per the instructions in the previous sections.
 * Use the command `generate_ontology --create` (added during installation of Forte) to generate the ontology, and `generate_ontology --clean` to clean up the generated ontology.
 The steps are detailed in the following sections.

  #### Generating the ontology ####
  Use ``create`` mode to generate ontology modules, along with their package directories given a root JSON config.
 If ontology generation is successful, the path of the directory where the ontology is generated is printed.

- If ``--no_dry_run`` is not explicitly specified, the ontology package tree is generated in a temporary directory, otherwise it is generated in the value of ``--dest_path`` if provided, or, current working directory if ``--dest_path`` is not provided.
+ If ``--no_dry_run`` is not explicitly specified, the ontology package tree is generated in a temporary directory.
+Otherwise it is generated in the value of ``--dest_path`` if provided, or, current working directory if ``--dest_path`` is not provided.

  ##### Ontology Generation Steps #####
 Let us try to generate the `example_complete_ontology` as defined above.

-* Make sure
-that Forte is installed, and the `generate_ontology` command runs.
-To verify run `generate_ontology -h`, and the output should look like the following -
+* Make sure that Forte is installed.
+To verify that the `generate_ontology` command is found, run `generate_ontology -h`, and the output should look like the following -
     ```bash
     $ generate_ontology -h